° ABOUT °

 Ever since then Miss Bubbles has experimented with different ingredients and developed her own bubble solution, being inspired by the aim to create a soap bubble as huge as possible.
 By now, the giant soap bubble tubes gain a length bigger than 10 meters, with the biggest bubble being over 25 meters long.
 The largest free-floating bubble had a diameter of approximately 5 meters, the largest open bubble a diameter of over 6 meters.
 And surely they can get even bigger.
 By 2016 Miss Bubbles’ soap bubble show was ready for street and festival performances.

 Today Miss Bubbles still builds new bubble equipment and explores new ideas to enhance the soap bubble artistry both outdoor and indoor.
+The bubble show being enriched by techniques with smoke and fire.
 Although different weather conditions have some influence on soap bubble art when performed on the street, the solution has survived so far a large variety of climates.
 The wind can be a challenge, nevertheless is a great assistant – when a good technique is used.

 “Every time I start a soap bubble street performance, it feels like the very first time I’ve seen a soap bubble“.